-The battle between SSD and HDD is over, and the winner is clear
+The battle between SSD vs. HDD is over, and the winner is clear

-While there are merits to both Solid State Drives and Hard Disk Drives, the choice at this point is clear — you need an SSD.
-The price advantage HDDs once held is quickly slipping, and unless you have 1TB or more of data to store, you should buy a system with an SSD.
+Who wins in the SSD vs. HDD battle?
+While there are merits to both solid-state drives and hard disk drives, the choice at this point is clear — you need an SSD.
+The price advantage HDDs once held is quickly slipping and unless you have 1TB or more of data to store, you should buy a system with an SSD.
 They provide a noticeable bump in performance during boot-up times and data movement, often clocking in at five times faster than the speeds possible on an HDD.

-Storage Capacity
+Storage capacity

 First, let’s take a look at the difference in size — meaning data capacity — between hard drives and solid state.